Art Access Grant

-Art Access Grant supports Queens-based organizations and collectives, that enhance the cultural vibrancy in Queens’ communities and neighborhoods where they live and operate and makes the arts accessible to all.
+The Art Access Grant supports Queens-based organizations and collectives, that enhance the cultural vibrancy in Queens communities and neighborhoods where they live and operate and makes the arts accessible to all.

-- All disciplines including, performance, literary, media and visual arts projects that enhance quality of life Queens
+- Performamce, literary media and visual arts projects that enhance quality of life Queens

-- Increase overall cultural awareness in the community
+- Projects that increase overall cultural awareness in the community

 - Queens-based nonprofit organizations of various ethnic, social, and geographic areas providing arts and cultural programming